 I don’t really like to tell my coming out story, not the full length one anyways.
 It’s not a fond trip down memory lane.
 Instead it’s confronting feelings I’ve worked really hard to come to terms with, and accept and move on from.
 So I usually tell my shortened version when asked about it, and yes, I do get asked quite a bit:

 “I knew I was gay when I was 13.
 Being a teenage girl was already hard enough and I didn’t want to make it any harder so I just kind of went on being “straight” until I was like fuck this noise, I’m hella gay in October of my senior year of college.
 Fast forward to today.
-I’m a happy out and proud lady who is dating one of the most kick-ass ladies on the planet!”
+I’m a happy out and proud lady.”

 There is a lot of truth to this story, and it makes for a good condensed version.
 But the real driving force behind my coming out was that I had reached a point where I just got tired of hiding who I was.
 It was 2013, and nobody I knew cared if you were black, white, gay, straight, Asian, Latino, asexual, trans, etc. Why was I still hiding from who I really was?
 So I told someone.
 The first person I officially came out to was my roommate.
 And it literally was me just being like “Hey, I like girls and maybe I like boys too (which was a lie… but come on, I get credit for half-coming out right?)
 And she was just like “Cool… are there any girls that you like?”